-Charlie Gilbert is an Executive Vice President for Strategic Intelligence at Gavin de Becker & Associates.
+Charlie Gilbert is the Executive Vice President at Gavin de Becker & Associates.
 He was recruited by GDBA from the Central Intelligence Agency, where he served in the Top‐10 leadership position of Deputy Director of the National Clandestine Service.
 During his 26 years at CIA, Charlie lived and operated in the former Soviet Union, the Middle East, Europe, India, and East Asia.

 Chris Pimentel is Senior Director of Global Protective Services at Gavin de Becker & Associates where he leads GDBA’s travel risk mitigation, logistics, and protection practice.
 Chris also served 6 years as Managing Director at Control Risks and served 8 years in the United States Marine Corps.Back to All Posts